textileio/community/docs/hub/cli/hub_buck_pull.md

 Pulls paths that have been added to and paths that have been removed or differ from the remote bucket root.

+Use the '--hard' flag to discard all local changes.
+Use the '--force' flag to pull all remote objects, even if they already exist locally.

 ```
 hub buck pull [flags]
 ```